sagan/simplegoproxy/README.md

 ### Response template

-if `_sgp_resbody` flag is set, Simplegoproxy use it as a [Go template](https://pkg.go.dev/text/template) for renderring response body.
+if `_sgp_resbody` parameter is set, Simplegoproxy use it as a [Go template](https://pkg.go.dev/text/template) for renderring response body.
 E.g.:

 ```
 {{.res.status}}